What Can I Do To Help?

 EUUC’s Social Justice Council has been adding action items to the This Week at EUUC newsletter every week, in order to help point people towards good activities or causes to engage with.

-Examples of action items include:
+The running list of action items includes:

 Undocumented immigrants and their families were completely excluded from the $2 trillion relief package Congress passed last month and are not eligible for unemployment insurance, even though providing economic stability to all workers is essential to ending this public health crisis.
 Contact your legislators and Governor Inslee for immediate action to provide emergency relief to undocumented families by: